t3kt/raytk/docs/basics.md

 ```

 ## Adding a category or tag
-Hydejack allows you to use the `list` layout to show all posts of a particular category or tag.
+Hydejack allows you to use the `list` or `grid`\* layout to show all posts of a particular category or tag.

 Before you start, make sure your config files contains the `features_categories` and `featured_tags` collections: